Niue Luxury Itinerary: 14 Days

 Day 1 – Land in Niue, Check-in at Your Resort or Villa

-For more information on each accommodation, see the 10 Best Luxury Accommodation in Niue.
+For more information on each accommodation, see the 10 Best Luxury Accommodations in Niue.

-Tonight, and every night while you’re here, be sure to treat yourself at the fabulous restaurants available on the island.
+Tonight (and every night while you’re here), be sure to treat yourself to the fabulous restaurants available on the island.
 Dine on sushi prepared by a Tokyo chef at Kaiika and enjoy impeccably presented plates at the Dolphin Restaurant of the Scenic Matavai Resort – just as a couple of recommendations.
-See The 10 Best Restaurants in Niue for more delectable choices.
+See The 20 Best Restaurants in Niue for more delectable choices.

 Niue Luxury Itinerary: 14 Days(c) niuepocketguide.com